 Self-study Constants in Interfaces, Nested Interfaces component: Practical Topics: 1.
-Create an interface with name encryption and members as message and (4 Hours) encrypt().
-Derive two classes from this interface namely Nextchar and Prevchar In Nextchar class implement the method encrypt() to replace each character by its next character.
-In Prevchar class implement the method encrypt() to replace each character by its previous character.
-For example: 1.
-If the input is "college" then the output is "dpmmfh" (replace each character by next characher).
-If the input is zebra then the output is "ydaqz" (replace each character by previous character).
+Create two classes called HDFCAccount and StateBankAccount. that (4 Hours) implements all the methods defined in interface Account.
+Declare the methods getBalance, deposit and withdraw in Account interface.
+HDFCAccount uses member variables deposits and withdrawals for maintaining the balance, where as State BankAccount uses only balance to maintain the balance.
+In the main method create objects of HDFCAccount and StateBankAccount, but assigned them to the reference of the interface Account.
+Also write an method to print balance in main which prints the balance amount.
 2. Create a package CIE which has two classes- Student and Internals.
 The class Student has members like usn, name, sem.
 The class internals has an array that stores the internal marks scored in six courses of the current semester of the student.
 Create another package SEE which has the class External which is a derived class of Student.
 This class has an array that stores the SEE marks scored in six courses of the current semester of the student.
 Import the two packages in a file that declares the final marks of N students in all six courses.
 3. Write a java program that implements a multi-thread application that has three threads.
 First thread generates random integer every 1 second and if the value is even, second thread computes the square of the number and prints.
 If the value is odd, the third thread will print the value of cube of the number

-UNIT - V 8 Hours Except Exception handling: Fundamentals, Exception hierarchy, uncaught exceptions, using try and catch, multip le catch claus es, throw, finally, Java's built-in exceptions.
-Gener ics: generic fo undamentals, bounded types, generic methods, generic constr uctors, generic class h ierarchies.
-Self-st • Generic interfaces, throws Practic cal Topics: urs) Write a java program to handle the following exceptions made by the user by writing suitable try and catch block i) ArithmeticException ii) ArrayIndexOutOfBoundsException iii) NumberFormatException iv) StringIndexOutOfBoundException v) NullPointerException 2.
-Define a class Sort with generic method by name Arrange Display(T[]).
-Write a program to sort array elements of display(T[]). \ L3/ Course e Outcomes: On completion of this course, students are able to: COs Course Ou tcomes with Action verbs for the Course topics.
-CO1 Understand d and explore the fundamental concepts of object oriented pro gramming language CO2 Apply the s yntax and semantics of java for solving a given problem.
-CO3 CO3 Analyze the given Java code snippet to identify the bugs and correct the code.
-CO4 Conduct experiments using IDE to demonstrate the features of Java programming language.
-1. McGraw Hil ldt and Dale Skrien, "Java Fundamentals - A comprehensive l, 1 st Edition, 2013. g with Java A Primer E. BalaGuruSwamy 5th Edition McGra
+T UN $\mathbf{VIT} - \mathbf{V}$ 8 Hours Except ion handling Fundamentals, Exception hierarchy, uncaught exceptions, uncaught excepti using try and catch, multipl multiple catch clauses, throw, finally, Java's built-in exceptions.
+Generics: generic fundamentals, bounded types, generic methods, generic constructors, generic class hi erarchies.
+Self-stu • Generic interfaces, throws compo nent: Practio cal Topics: 1.
+Write a java program to handle the following exceptions made by the user by writing suitable try and catch block (4 Hou ma) i) ArithmeticException • (4 110u 15) ii) ArrayIndexOutOfBoundsException iii) NumberFormatException · • iv) StringIndexOutOfBoundExceptionv) NullPointerException • 2.
+Define a class Sort with generic method by name Arrange(T[]) and Display(T[]).
+Write a program to sort array elements of different data types.
+Course Outcomes: On completion of this course, students are able to: COs Course Out tcomes with Action verbs for the Course topics.
+CO1 Understand and explore the fundamental concepts of object oriented pro ogramming language CO2 Apply the s yntax and semantics of java for solving a given problem.
+CO3 Analyze the given Java code snippet to identify the bugs and correct the code.
+CO4 Conduct experiments using IDE to demonstrate the features of Java programming langua Text B ook(s): ' ' ldt and Dale Skrien, "Java Fundamentals - A comprehensive Introduction", l, 1 st Edition, 2013. , g with Java A Primer E. BalaGuruSwamy 5th Edition McGra w Hill Education